Vixzyeee/Infrastructure_Docs/MTCNA/Module 1 (Introduction)/practice/lab4_(Connecting_via_SSH_with_Key_Authentication)/notes.md

 The public key is placed on the device.
 If they match, access is granted without typing a password.

+## Public Key vs Private Key

+A **public key** is the part you are allowed to share.
+It is stored on the device you want to access.
+Anyone can see it; it does not compromise security.

+A **private key** is the part you never share.
+It stays on the client machine and is used to prove your identity.
+If someone gets your private key, they can impersonate you.

+In short:
+- Public key = “Lock” placed on the device
+- Private key = “Key” you keep locally
+- SSH authenticates you by verifying that your private key matches the public key stored on the server

 ## Why Use SSH Keys?

 - Passwords can be guessed; 2048/4096-bit keys realistically cannot.